AbdSh17/Ka3kash_Hackathon_1/Documents/04_hardware_components.md

 ## Table of Contents
 - [MQ-5 Gas Sensor](#mq-5-gas-sensor)
 - [BME680 - Environment Sensor](#bme680---environment-sensor)
+- Wifi Module
+- Arduino Nano (with Wifi on board if possible)
 ---

 This section describes the main hardware components used in the proposed gas leakage detection system.
 Each component is selected based on availability, suitability for HVAC environments, and compatibility with low-cost embedded systems.